 Disclosure: I was an invited guest to GMC’s Denali & Dogs event.
 All my travel, accommodations and food were covered by GMC.
 As always, all opinions are my own.

 I recently returned from a beautiful 2-day trip to Ojai, California and I can tell you it’s an amazing weekend spot!
 The first time GMC invited me to their Denali & Dogs event, I turned them down.
 It’s not that I don’t love either Denali or dogs, because I do, it’s just that I don’t actually have a dog.
-Then my friend Cacinda of Points & Travel said she was going to travel to Ojai for the event but wasn’t bringing her dog and would I consider going dogless as well?
+Then a friend of mine said she was going to travel to Ojai for the event but wasn’t bringing her dog and would I consider going dogless as well?
 Then GMC asked again and I said, let’s do this!

 I was really curious about Ojai and when I saw the event was taking place at the Caravan Outpost I was thrilled at the opportunity to do some RV camping again.
 Our 18 months living on the road in our own RV had gotten me hooked and I love the Airstream brand so couldn’t wait to spend a few nights inside one.